anoma/namada/documentation/docs/src/user-guide/ledger/pos.md

 The Namada Proof of Stake system uses the NAM token as the staking token.
 It features delegation to any number of validators and customizable validator validity predicates.

+## PoS Validity Predicate

-The PoS system is implemented as an account with a validity predicate that governs the rules of the system.
+The PoS system is implemented as an account with the [PoS Validity Predicate](https://github.com/anoma/namada/blob/namada/shared/src/ledger/pos/vp.rs) that governs the rules of the system.
 You can find its address in your wallet:

 ```shell
 anoma wallet address find --alias PoS
 ```

+## Epochs

 The system relies on the concept of epochs.
 An epoch is a range of consecutive blocks identified by consecutive natural numbers.
 Each epoch lasts a minimum duration and includes a minimum number of blocks since the beginning of the last epoch.
 These are defined by protocol parameters.